Xrayez/godot-geomtools/README.md

-The interface is similar to what you can see in the `Geometry` singleton regarding polygon clipping and offsetting first introduced in [Godot Engine 3.2](https://github.com/godotengine/godot/pull/28987), yet the module brings many other possibilities such as multiple polygon clipping, building polygon hierarchy, exposing other not-so-common parameters and of course QoL methods, if necessary.
+The interface is similar to what you can see in the `Geometry` singleton regarding polygon clipping and offsetting first introduced in [Godot Engine 3.2](https://github.com/godotengine/godot/pull/28987), yet the module brings many other possibilities such as multiple polygon clipping (with holes), building polygon hierarchies, and other specific and hidden features.

-Each class of the methods are implemented by their respective back-ends and can be switched at compile-time.
-See below instructions on the various options on how to configure the build.
+Each class of the methods are implemented by their respective back-ends and can be switched at run-time via the `ProjectSettings`, see below instructions.

 ## Installation